-Riding the “classic” unicycle may have too long a learning curve, but modern self-balancing electric unicycles are much more affordable.
+Riding the "classic" unicycle may have too long a learning curve, but modern self-balancing electric unicycles are far more affordable.

 Titaa, a decidedly atypical unicycle

-The concept of Husky Design is a modular vehicle with a dual function, which can switch from an electric bicycle to a self-balancing unicycle.
+The concept of Huskies Design is a modular vehicle with a dual function, which can switch from an electric bicycle to a self-balancing unicycle.